TextResNet: Decoupling and Routing Optimization Signals in Compound AI Systems via Deep Residual Tuning: Introduction

 To resolve this, we draw on residual learning theories like Deep Delta Learning (DDL)~\citep{zhang2025deepdelta} and Manifold-Constrained Hyper-Connections (mHC)~\citep{xie2025mhc}, which address signal degradation via geometric constraints~\citep{he2016deep, srivastava2015highway}.
 These frameworks suggest that stable learning requires an ``Identity Highway'' where layers operate as controlled residual updates rather than arbitrary rewrites.
 We hypothesize that this ``geometric disentanglement'' adapts to the semantic space: by structurally separating ``Identity'' (upstream context) from ``Delta'' (local reasoning), we can resolve semantic entanglement.

 Building on these insights, we introduce {\textsc{TextResNet}}, a unified optimization framework designed to decouple and precisely route textual gradients in Compound AI Systems.
 Unlike prior approaches that treat the backward pass as a flat conversation~\citep{textgrad, reflexion}, \textsc{TextResNet} reformulates optimization as a structured routing problem via four key innovations: \begin{itemize} \item \textbf{Forward Pass via Additive Semantic Deltas:} We redefine state evolution not as lossy rewriting, but as residual refinement (Context $\oplus$ Delta).
-This enforces a structural \textit{Identity Highway} that explicitly separates historical context from local transformations, preventing Signal Blockage.
+This enforces a structural Identity Highway that explicitly keeps historical context available while recording each component's new contribution separately, reducing Signal Blockage.

-\item \textbf{Backward Pass via Semantic Projector and Causal Routing:} We introduce a \textit{Semantic Projector} as symbolic differentiator to decompose feedback into causally independent subspaces (Local vs. Upstream).
-This further enables \textit{Causal Routing}: the system emits semantic \texttt{STOP\_GRADIENT} signals for pure local failures (preventing Upstream Pollution) while allowing upstream errors to directly flow upward (preventing Downstream Over-correction).
+\item \textbf{Backward Pass via Semantic Projector and Causal Routing:} We introduce a Semantic Projector as symbolic differentiator to decompose feedback into causally independent subspaces (Local vs. Upstream).
+This further enables Causal Routing: the system emits semantic \texttt{STOP\_GRADIENT} signals for pure local failures (preventing Upstream Pollution) while allowing upstream errors to directly flow upward (preventing Downstream Over-correction).

 \item \textbf{Density-Aware Optimization Scheduling:} Leveraging the disentangled signals, we could track the density of strictly local errors as an unbiased estimator of each component's contribution to the global loss.
-This allows the scheduler to dynamically allocate the optimization budget to the system's true bottlenecks via Boltzmann sampling. \end{itemize} We empirically validate \textsc{TextResNet} on four challenging benchmarks.
+This allows the scheduler to dynamically allocate the optimization budget to the system's true bottlenecks via Boltzmann sampling. \end{itemize}

+We empirically validate \textsc{TextResNet} on four challenging benchmarks.
 Our results show that \textsc{TextResNet} not only achieves superior performance compared to TextGrad, but also exhibits remarkable stability in deep chains where baselines collapse.
 In-depth analysis confirms that our architecture successfully disentangles optimization signals, effectively neutralizing the effects of input noise and preventing error propagation.

 Our contributions are summarized as follows: